What Happens to Priests Who Pray for Peace?

 — St. Maximus the Confessor, Disputation at Bizya (c.
 655 AD)

-On March 1, 2022, the eve of Forgiveness Sunday, nearly 300 priests, monks, and deacons signed an open appeal “for reconciliation and an immediate ceasefire,” citing “Blessed are the peacemakers.”
+On March 1, 2022, the eve of Forgiveness Sunday, nearly 300 priests, monks, and deacons signed an open “Appeal of the Clergy of the Russian Orthodox Church Calling for Reconciliation and an End to the War,” citing “Blessed are the peacemakers.”

 Not a single bishop signed.

 Fr.
 Ioann Burdin, a priest in the village of Karabanovo, Kostroma Diocese, told his congregation of ten people that he was praying for peace in Ukraine.
-His metropolitan informed him that politics is “the prerogative of the Patriarch, not the prerogative of the village priest.”
+His metropolitan informed him that politics is “the prerogative of the Patriarch and the institutions of the Patriarchate which are intended for this, and not the prerogative of the village priest.”
 Police arrived two hours after the sermon.
 He became the first Russian clergyman fined under the wartime censorship law.
-He was banned from ministry in March 2023.
-In June 2023, the ecclesiastical court that tried his case formally declared pacifism to be heresy incompatible with Orthodox teaching.[8]
+He was banned from ministry on March 19, 2023.
+In June 2023, the ecclesiastical court that tried his case formally linked pacifism with heretical doctrines and treated it as incompatible with Orthodox teaching.[8]

 Пацифизм в разные эпохи церковной истории присутствовал в еретических доктринах — у гностиков, павликиан, богомилов, альбигойцев, толстовцев, обнаруживая, подобно иным утопическим идеологиям, связь с древним хилиазмом.

-Pacifism in various epochs of church history has been present in heretical doctrines: among the Gnostics, Paulicians, Bogomils, Albigensians, and Tolstoyans, revealing, like other utopian ideologies, a connection with ancient chiliasm.
+Pacifism in different eras of church history was present in heretical doctrines: among the Gnostics, Paulicians, Bogomils, Albigensians, and Tolstoyans, revealing, like other utopian ideologies, a connection with ancient chiliasm.

 — Moscow Patriarchate Ecclesiastical Court, Ruling in the Case of Fr.
 Ioann Burdin, June 2023, https://novayagazeta.eu/articles/2023/06/14/russian-orthodox-church-officially-renounces-pacifism-en